gluwa/creditcoin-legacy/readme.md

     Build and install on the Ubuntu 16.04 vm

-4. Upload headers in Sawtooth\SDK and Sawtooth\xtern to /usr/local/include on the Ubuntu 16.04 vm
+4. Upload headers in Creditcoin\SDK and Creditcoin\xtern to /usr/local/include on the Ubuntu 16.04 vm

 ### Building the processsor